Babies of this age…

 - Are likely standing or ‘cruising’ round the furniture

 - May be walking with hands held or beginning to take a few steps alone

 - Enjoy push-along toys

-- Can recognise known family and friends when they come into the room, even before they speak
+- Can recognise familiar people when they come into the room, even before they speak

-- May even say a word or two
+- Will respond to their name, and may even say a word or two

 Baby's first birthday